gioulisapo/Android-Automation/README.md

 ![apk_repare sample run](screenshots/apk_prepare-screenshot.png)
 ![apk_repare sample run](screenshots/apk_prepare_tree.png)
 ## search_strings_file.sh
 A bash script used for static analysis on the applications source.
-It searches
+It searches for strings, as provided by the configuration file.
 ## adb_screencap.sh
 This is a simple script that takes a screenshot of the screen currently displayed on the phone.
 It stores the screen on the screenshot directory of the Project.
 To use, please modify it and add your root directories.